Nash Equilibria on (Un)Stable Networks: Data and estimation

-Table \ref{table:fit} compares selected statistics from the data to those from a sample simulated with the estimated model.\footnote{Using the parameter estimates, a Markov chain of size $10^5$ from the $k$-player dynamic is simulated from which, to reduce the auto dependence, every $1,000$ element is sampled.} In addition to statistics that are directly targeted by the model's parameters (overall prevalence, density, and reciprocity), statistics which are only indirectly governed by model parameters are reported in tables \ref{table:fit} and \ref{table:fit_mixing}, e.g. maximum degree, certain friendship configurations, mixing etc. Overall the model fits well the smoking decisions and the network features of the data.
-The only caveat is the number of triangles as fraction of the size of the network which in the data is $0.119$ while in the simulations from the model is $0.060$.
-The most likely reason for this discrepancy is that in the model triangles are generated only via a single parameter which does not depend on observables, i.e. race, sex etc. This parsimonious specification is dictated by the small sample size of only $16$ networks and further exploration of this feature of the data is left for the future.
+Table \ref{table:fit} compares statistics from the data to statistics from a sample generated with the estimated model.
+This is a sample of size $1000$ where each draw is generated via a long-run ($20,000$ draws) of the $k$CD with random utility parametrized with a draw from the posterior.
+In addition to statistics that are directly targeted by the model's parameters (overall prevalence, density, and average degree), statistics which are only indirectly governed by model's parameters are reported in tables \ref{table:fit} and \ref{table:fit_mixing}, e.g. maximum degree, certain friendship configurations, mixing etc.

+Overall the model fits well the smoking decisions and the network features of the data.
+The only caveat is the number of triangles as fraction of the size of the network which in the data is $0.066$ while the draws from the model are right-skewed (i.e., have a long tail to the right) with mean of $7.686$ and median of $0.023$.
+This is due to the presence of very few draws with very densely connected networks.
+The most likely reason for this discrepancy is that in the model triangles are generated only via a single parameter which does not depend on observables, i.e. race, sex etc. This parsimonious specification is dictated by the small sample size and further exploration of this feature is left for the future.